Prepare yourself to make a great impression on employers

 - Get your portfolio ready.
 It should contain of copies of your resume to share.
 It can also contain letters of recommendations, certification information, award copies and work samples.

 - You may want to consider having professional networking cards printed.
 These cards feature your name, email address, phone number, LinkedIn address and short description of your key professional skills and accomplishments.
-Even if a recruiter won’t accept resumes at the career fair, he or she may accept a networking card.
+Even if a recruiter won’t accept resumes at the job fair, he or she may accept a networking card.

 - Dress for success, but make sure you’re comfortable.
 You might be able to manage a slightly tight suit or high heels for a single interview, but if you will be on your feet for hours you need to make sure you look – and feel – professional.
 Wear shoes that would fit well in the work environment you’re looking to join, but that are still comfortable to walk in.
 If it’s winter time, check your coat or leave it in your car so you aren’t lugging it around and getting overheated.
-If you are carrying a bag, make sure it is neat looking and not so heavy it will wear you out before the career fair is over.
+If you are carrying a bag, make sure it is neat looking and not so heavy it will wear you out before the job fair is over.

 - Practice your “elevator speech” pitch.
 Develop a 20-30 second introduction of yourself that includes your name, your area of expertise, your accomplishments and what kind of position you’re seeking.

 - Remind employers of your interest.
-After the fair, send a thank you message to those employers you met with within a day or two of the career fair.
+After the fair, send a thank you message to those employers you met with within a day or two of the job fair.
 Within the next few days, call employers you met with to remind them of your continued interest.